Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Memory

 **Explanation:**
-"Storage" is incorrect.
+Storage is incorrect.
 Storage is typically virtualized and shared across tenants, with logical isolation.
-"Data" is correct.
+Data is correct.
 Customer data is logically isolated and not shared between tenants.
-"CPU" is incorrect.
+CPU is incorrect.
 Physical CPU cores are shared via virtualization across tenants.
-"Memory" is incorrect.
+Memory is incorrect.
 Physical memory is allocated to instances but shared at the hypervisor level; the memory itself is not isolated physically.

 ---